 "I went to the Philadelphia College of Art, but I had never studied fine art.
 I studied graphic design and marketing.
 I never really had an interest in art for art's sake," says Panasci.

-Although he was taken to a trauma center immediately following the accident and treated, he was left with lingering symptoms, including difficulty paying attention and focusing, a foggy memory, fatigue, frequent headaches, getting lost in places that were familiar to him, and a change in his mood and behavior.
+He was taken to a trauma center immediately following the accident and treated, but he was left with lingering symptoms, including difficulty paying attention and focusing, a foggy memory, fatigue, frequent headaches, getting lost in places that were familiar to him, and a change in his mood and behavior.
 Panasci also lost his abstract thinking ability, an important factor in his career in advertising.

 Though his symptoms initially suggested a concussion, Panasci was diagnosed with a traumatic brain injury.
-He began outpatient therapy four days a week for 14 months at Bryn Mawr Rehab, where he worked with several different therapies to recover—including speech, occupational, horticultural, cognitive, and vestibular therapy, as well as some reading comprehension techniques and psychology consultations.
+He began outpatient therapy four days a week for 14 months at Bryn Mawr Rehab, where he worked with several different therapies to recover, including:

 "While I was there, my therapy team suggested I try and do something along the way of art.
 I decided to give it a try and see what I could do," says Panasci.